Hitmetrix - User behavior analytics & recording

 6. Improve Your Browser’s Fingerprint

 Every connection request to a website contains headers that show information about your device.
-You should pay attention to one header in particular – the user-agent string.
+You should pay particular attention to one header – the user-agent string.
 Let’s see why.

 It holds information about your operating system, timezone, and other parameters.
 The target website can block your request if the string is missing or malformed.
 For example, a popular Python library, Requests, sends its user-agent header, so you need to change it to one of the popular browsers.